whily/notes/ubuntu-config.md

   In `Startup Application`, add `Swap Ctrl and Capslock` with the following command:
   `bash -c "sleep 5 && setxkbmap -option ctrl:swapcaps"`.

+  Above approach seems to fail randomly.
+Another approach is to install package `gnome-tweak-tool`, then select `Typing | Ctrl key position | Swap Ctrl and Caps Lock`.

 * Use `Disk Usage Analyzer` to visually check the usage statistics.